larsacus/theonlylars.com/source/_posts/2013-01-20-cocoapods-creating-a-pod-spec.markdown

 This is where writing a podspec gets a little complicated.
 The general example specs from the wiki are just fine, but when you start customizing your spec to the specific needs of your component or library, you can easily find yourself running to google with few available resources.

 ###Help
 For the majority of the issues you will run into when creating your podspec, the [cocoapods wiki](https://github.com/CocoaPods/CocoaPods/wiki/) will have a page that will answer your question.
 Almost every issue I was having, I eventually found the answer to in the wiki.
-It could be a little better organized, because I really can't complain too much since I haven't submitted a pull request to fix it myself.
+It could be a little better organized, but I really can't complain too much since I haven't submitted a pull request to fix it myself.

+Since this original writing, a new sister project of CocoaPods  [cocoadocs.org](http://cocoadocs.org) has been released that has a wealth of well-organized information available as well as documentation on every appledoc-documented Pod.

 If you simply cannot find an answer anywhere, submit an issue on the [Cocoapods/Specs](https://github.com/CocoaPods/Specs/issues) repository (not the Cocoapods/Cocoapods repo) and someone is usually knowledgable enough to figure out what you're doing wrong or help you file a bug to fix the issue.